 - a) Light cavalry (armor level 0) with Charge Factor equal to 3 wants to ride down a retainer unit (armor level 0) that it caught in clear terrain (no defensive bonus).
-The unit can ride down unlucky infantry since: - $CM(1) + Armor(0) Defender\ armor(0) terrain\ modifier(0) = 1.$ If defending unit was in the hills (with cavalry charging uphill) or had an armor the ride down would not be possible. - b) Heavy cavalry (armor level 2) at full speed (Charge Factor 3) storms uphill (terrain influence -1 and reduction of cavalry's CF to 2) on heavy infantry (armor level 2).
+The unit can ride down unlucky infantry since: - $CM(1) + Armor(0) Defender\ armor(0) terrain\ modifier(0) = 1.$ If defending unit was in the hills (with cavalry charging uphill) or had an armor the ride down would not be possible. - b) Heavy cavalry (armor level 2) at full speed (Charge Factor 3) storms uphill (terrain effect: -1 and reduction of cavalry's CF to 2) on heavy infantry (armor level 2).
 Infantry unit will be ridden down since:

-c) Cavalry cannot ride down infantry in forest since cavalry unit loses its CF when entering such hex (see 5.6.7).
+c) Cavalry cannot ride down infantry in forest since cavalry unit doesn't have sufficient CF when entering such hex (see 4.2.8).

-- 5.8.3 Unit ridden down is eliminated. - 5.8.4 Ridding unit down does not cause MORALE factor change. - 5.8.5 Cavalry must enter hex occupied by a unit to ride it down. - 5.8.6 In movement phase cost of riding down (in MPs) is equal to SPs of units being ridden down on a hex.
+- 5.8.3 Unit ridden down is eliminated. - 5.8.4 Riding down a unit down does not cause MORALE factor change. - 5.8.5 Cavalry must enter hex occupied by a unit to ride it down. - 5.8.6 In movement phase cost of riding down (in MPs) is equal to SPs of units being ridden down on a hex.